Bridge Multisections of Knotted Surfaces in $S^4$: Introduction

 Another application of band surgery is related to the graph isomorphism class of the spine of a bridge multisection.
 The spine of a multiplane diagram is the graph obtained by taking the endpoint union of its tangles.
 This graph is regular and equipped with edge coloring induced by the tangles in the given multiplane.
-In \cite{MTZ}, Meier, Thompson, and Zupan proved that every 3--valent graphs with 3--edge colorings arise as the spine of a bridge trisection for unknotted surfaces.
+In \cite{MTZ}, Meier, Thompson, and Zupan proved that every 3--valent graph with a 3--edge coloring arises as the spine of a bridge trisection for an unknotted surface.
 In Section \ref{sec:graphs}, we prove the analogous result for $n$--valent graphs.

-\begin{theorem} Let $\Gamma$ be an $n$--valent graph with an $n$--edge coloring.
-There is a bridge multisection $\Tcal$ for an unknotted surface in $S^4$ with 1-skeleton isomorphic to $\Gamma$ and inducing the edge coloring of $\Gamma$. \end{theorem}
+{Theorem \ref{thm:Tait_spines}} \begin{thm_main3} Let $\Gamma$ be an $n$--valent graph with an $n$--edge coloring.
+There is a bridge multisection $\Tcal$ for an unknotted surface in $S^4$ with 1--skeleton isomorphic to $\Gamma$ and inducing the edge coloring of $\Gamma$. \end{thm_main3}

-One way to interpret Theorem \ref{thm:3} is that the isomorphism type of the spine of a multiplane diagram does not detect the knottedness of the underlying surface.
+One way to interpret Theorem \ref{thm:Tait_spines} is that the isomorphism type of the spine of a multiplane diagram does not detect the knottedness of the underlying surface.
 On the other hand, by keeping track of the crossing information of each tangle of the spine, one can build distinct multiplane diagrams for the same knotted surface.
-In Section \ref{sec:spun_knots}, we show that any knotted surface in 4--space has infinitely many distinct multisections with at least four sectors.
+In Section \ref{sec:spun_knots}, we show that any knotted surface in $S^4$ has infinitely many distinct multisections with at least four sectors.